raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 more powerful date/time formatting.

 If everything else fails, you can control the formatting by specifying a custom tick formatter function as usual.
-Here's a simple example which will format December 24 as 24/12:
+Here's a simple gfcz which will format December 24 as 24/12:

 ```js